14 Gripping and Authentic Books about Female Spies

 Did you know that Hitler only visited Paris once during the occupation of WWII?
 I didn’t but I loved this fictional story of why that might have been.

-It was so refreshing to read story with a badass female spy that actually didn’t need saving from the men in her life.
+It was so refreshing to read a book about female spies in WW2 that actually didn’t need saving from the men in their life.
 This heart-pumping historical fiction is worth the listen (or read!)

 Click for more WW2 books worth reading!